Tubridy

 Thomas Tubridy 1819-1873

-Sometime shortly after the birth of Francis (Frank), the small family immigrated to the United States.
-Their next child Catherine is shown in the 1870 census to have been born in Vermont in 1852.
-Sometime after that, they moved to Centre County, Pennsylvania.
-The rest of their five remaining children were born in Snow Show, Pennsylvania.
+The small family, consisting of Francis (Frank) and Catherine, immigrated to the United States shortly after Frank’s birth.
+Catherine was born in Vermont in 1852, as recorded in the 1870 census.
+After that, they relocated to Centre County, Pennsylvania.
+The rest of their five remaining children were born in Snow Shoe, Pennsylvania.

 The next child was a son, Michael, who died in 1869, right before the 1870 census.
 The remaining children were three girls – Susan, Jane, and Anna – followed by the last child, Thomas Anthony Tubridy – my great-grandfather.
 He was 12 years younger than his older brother Francis.

 In the 1870 census, his occupation is listed as a farmer.
-They settled in Center County in Pennslyvania.
-They lived in the areas around and between Snow Shoe and Moshannon.
-Gillentown is a village near Moshannon and now is now the trailhead for the old railroad bed.
+They settled in Center County, Pennsylvania.
+They resided in the areas surrounding and between Snow Shoe and Moshannon.
+Gillentown, a village near Moshannon, now serves as the trailhead for the old railroad bed.

-This area is about 200 miles due east of New York City.
-A rail line was built in 1884 (about nine years after Thomas died) to supply the growing east coast with coal from the Clearfield Bituminous Coal Company.
-Many of Thomas’s male descendants, including my Grandfather, worked in mining.
+This region, approximately 200 miles east of New York City, was the site of a rail line constructed in 1884, nearly nine years after Thomas’s passing.
+This line served as a means to supply the rapidly expanding eastern coast with coal from the Clearfield Bituminous Coal Company.
+Notably, many of Thomas’s male descendants, including my grandfather, engaged in mining activities within this area.

 Thomas Anthony Tubridy

-In the 1900 census, his occupation was listed as a coal mine operator, and their residence was listed as Gillentown.
-I suspect this position enabled him to send my Grand Father to college at Penn State.
-He is remarried to Julia Agnes Gleason sometime in the next nine years.
-She is older but had their first child Mary at age 37, and two years later, their son James Thomas.
-As far as I can tell, James Thomas had no male children.
+In the 1900 census, his occupation was listed as a coal mine operator, and their residence was Gillentown.
+I believe this position allowed him to send my grandfather to college at Penn State.
+He remarried Julia Agnes Gleason sometime within the next nine years.
+Although she is older, they had their first child, Mary, at the age of 37, and their son, James Thomas, two years later.
+Notably, James Thomas did not have any male children.

-Thomas lived to age 72 and died in Moshannon in 1935.
-He was buried with his daughter Ellen E. ‘Nellie’ and second wife Julia in Saint Mary’s Catholic Cemetery at Snow Shoe.
+Thomas, who lived to the ripe old age of 72, passed away in Moshannon in 1935.
+He was laid to rest alongside his daughter, Ellen, and his second wife, Julia, in Saint Mary’s Catholic Cemetery, nestled in Snow Shoe.

 Edward Bernard Tubridy 1893 – 1966

-In the 1990 census, he shows up as Eddie, living with his father, older sister Ellen, and two Aunts.
-Sometime between then and the next record, his father remarries, his half-sister Mary and half-brother James are born, and he begins attending nearby Penn State University as a Mining Engineer major.
-Penn State was only 30 miles south in State College.
+In the 1990 census, he is listed as Eddie, residing with his father, older sister Ellen, and two aunts.
+Between then and the next recorded census, his father remarries, his half-sister Mary and half-brother James are born, and he enrolls in nearby Penn State University as a Mining Engineer major.
+Penn State was situated in State College, approximately 30 miles south.

-In the next ten years, he married my Grandmother, Sarah Ellen Horton, and moved to the Coxton Mining Camp near Harlan, Kentucky, to work as an engineer in the mines.
+In the next ten years, he married my Grandmother, Sarah Ellen Horton, and relocated to the Coxton Mining Camp near Harlan, Kentucky, where he worked as an engineer in the mines.
 My Father was born there in 1929.
-In 1935 they were living in Weeksbury, Kentucky, a bit further northeast.
+By 1935, they had moved to Weeksbury, Kentucky, which was slightly further northeast.

-By 1940 they had moved to a new mining town Wharton, West Virginia.
-In 1942 they moved again to Grant Town, West Virginia.
-The was quite a bit further north near the Pennsylvania border.
-At some point, he started working for my Uncle Edward Shaw.
+By 1940, they had relocated to a new mining town called Wharton, situated in West Virginia.
+In 1942, they made another move, this time to Grant Town, which was located further north, near the Pennsylvania border.
+At some point during this period, he began working for my Uncle Edward Shaw.

-Edward Shaw and his family lived in Morgantown, where he was in upper management at a local coal mine.
-His wife was the older sister Mary of my mother, Betty.
-Mary had helped her older sisters raise their younger sisters, including Betty.
-Betty was now living with them after helping her take care of her young children.
-She had a job at the local post office.
+Edward Shaw and his family resided in Morgantown, where he held a position of upper management at a local coal mine.
+His wife, Mary, was the older sister of my mother, Betty.
+Mary had played a significant role in raising her younger sisters, including Betty.
+After assisting her in caring for her young children, Betty chose to stay with the family and secured a job at the local post office.
 My mother and father met around late 1952.
-My Grandfather and Father were invited to the Shaws to watch a world series baseball game on their brand-new TV.
+My grandfather and father were invited to the Shaws’ home to watch a World Series baseball game on their newly acquired television set.

 Edward Horton Tubridy 1929 – 2002

-Dad finished high school in Grant Town, graduating in 1947.
-From there, he went to the University of West Virginia and graduated with a degree in physics in 1951.
-He was in ROTC in college.
-While he was there, he was able to arrange his service to be in the fledgling United States Airforce.
-The Korean War started in 1950 while he was in school, and he thought his chances of not getting killed would be better in the Air Force rather than as a Lieutenant in the Army and in the sights of the enemy as a priority to kill!
+Dad finished high school in Grant Town in 1947 and then went to the University of West Virginia, where he graduated with a degree in physics in 1951.
+During his college years, he was involved in ROTC and managed to secure his service in the nascent United States Air Force.
+The Korean War broke out in 1950 while he was still in school, and he believed that joining the Air Force would increase his chances of survival compared to serving as a Lieutenant in the Army, where he would be a prime target for the enemy.

-After graduating, he entered the Air Force in 1951 and was assigned to the Holloman Air Force base on the new White Sands Missle Testing Range near Alamogordo, New Mexico.
-This is where some of the early work on the space program was done – particularly in the area of guidance and control.
-His responsibilities there involved testing the missiles.
-This ended up setting the tone for his professional career.
+After graduating, he joined the Air Force in 1951 and was stationed at the Holloman Air Force base on the newly established White Sands Missile Testing Range near Alamogordo, New Mexico.
+This was where significant early work on the space program was conducted, particularly in the areas of guidance and control.
+His duties there involved testing the missiles, which ultimately shaped the trajectory of his professional career.

-He left the Air Force after his two-year requirement was up and was discharged as a 1st Lieutenant.
-He went to work with Goodyear Aerospace as a Flight Test Engineer working on the Matador missile.
-He worked initially in Dayton, Ohio, and it was while there he met my mother.
+He left the Air Force after fulfilling his two-year requirement and was discharged as a 1st Lieutenant.
+Subsequently, he joined Goodyear Aerospace as a Flight Test Engineer, working on the Matador missile.
+Goodyear had entered the space race through their pioneering work with blimps during World War II.
+Initially, he was stationed in Dayton, Ohio, where he met my mother.

-After they were married, they moved back to New Mexico, where I was born in August 1955.
-He was not there long before taking a new job with General Dynamics in San Diego.
-They designed and manufactured the famous Atlas rocket that was armed with nuclear warheads and stuffed into launch tubes around the United States.
-He joined them as an Engineer working on telemetry, instrumentation, and electrical systems.
+After their marriage, they relocated back to New Mexico, where I was born in August 1955.
+However, his tenure there was short-lived as he soon secured a new job with General Dynamics in San Diego.
+In this role, he played a pivotal part in designing and manufacturing the renowned Atlas rocket, equipped with nuclear warheads, which were meticulously loaded into launch tubes across the United States.
+He joined the team as an Engineer, specializing in telemetry, instrumentation, and electrical systems.

 Dad worked the early test launches of the Atlas, the first of which were spectacular failures.
 Finally, at the end of 1958, they successfully launched Big Annie – the first Atlas to span over 5000 miles.
 He supported several programs from there, including the final 4 Mercury astronauts and the SATAR satellite launches.